Coconut Shrimp

 Although containing coconut in the breading, there is no strong coconut flavor.
 Instead, this dish tastes like breaded shrimp.
 When paired with the sweet and spicy coconut shrimp sauce, it hits all the flavor senses.

-coconut shrimp recipe
+coconut shrimp recipe.

-Coconut Shrimp (Low carb!)
+10-Minute Coconut Shrimp

-5 from 5 votes
+5 from 9 votes

 Servings: 8 servings